Sneha1-1/Sneha1-1/README.md

 :raising_hand_women: Hi, I’m Sneha Bhalerao

-:telescope: I am working currently as a Machine learning Engineer
+:telescope: I am working currently as a AI Engineer

-:seedling: I am focused on gaining Investment banking knoweledge.
+:seedling: I am focused on learning about the cutting edge techniques in the AI field.

-:eyes: I’m interested in Data Science and Artificial Intelligence
+:eyes: I’m interested in Artificial Intelligence and Computational Linguistics

 ### :hammer_and_wrench: Languages and Tools :